 This ability functions as the 3rd-level beastmaster class feature of the same name, but the wild shadow gains it at 7th level instead.

-This ability replaces savage charge.
+This ability replaces second animal focus.

 Unfettered Step (Ex)